 Live Scoring Tablet Setup Guide for Martial Arts Judges

 Live scoring lives or dies on the tablet setup.
 Get it right and your judges focus on the fight.
-Get it wrong and you spend the day rebooting iPads.
+Get it wrong and you spend the day rebooting tablets.
+The good news: all you need is internet and a browser.
 Here is the exact setup we recommend for any taekwondo or martial arts club running tablet-based scoring.

 Pick the right device

 You do not need expensive tablets.
-The bar is: a screen big enough to read at arm's length, a battery that lasts a full day, and a browser that supports websockets.
-Realistic options:
+The bar is simple: a screen big enough to read at arm's length, a battery that lasts a full day, and a modern web browser.
+Anything in current everyday use will do — premium tablets, mid-range tablets, budget tablets, or old tablets you already own.
+The scoring software runs in the browser, so the device choice is about ergonomics and battery life, not specs.

 You need one tablet per ring per scoring role.
 For a 4-ring competition with one scorer per ring, that is 4 tablets — plus 1 spare.